mophan/Python-Missing-Data-Imputation-Regression-kNN-MPL/README.md

 - Income composition of resources: 167 missing records
 - Schooling: 163 missing records

-Replacing null values in adult mortality, alcohol with 0; in BMI, income composition of resources, schooling with the respective mean by the status of a country.
+Replacing NULL values in adult mortality, alcohol with 0, and Substituing NULL values in BMI, income composition of resources, schooling with the respective mean by the status of a country.

 ### Impute the life expectancy variable
 Using 3 different following methods